ProxiBlue/vagrant_m2_vuestorefront/readme.md

 To configure a local.json for vue-storefront-api, which has its config located now in ```sites/vue-storefront-api/config/default.json``` place your local.json file in ```vuestorefront-config-overlay/vue-storefront-api/config/local.json```

-Basically, and files placed in the overlay folder, matching the `parent` config folder structure, will be used instead of teh `parent`
+Basically, and files placed in the overlay folder, matching the `parent` config folder structure, will be used instead of the `parent`
 The files here are excluded from this GIT repo.
 It is advised that you create a git sub-module here, so you can commit yor custom configs, and not loose them!

+#### Custom bootstrap.sh

+Lets say there is something you would like to adjust in the main startup of the magento docker instance.
+Example, this could be a modified nginx config file, or you would like to install some package that you use.
+So, rather than having to build your own docker image, you can place a custom bootstrap.sh file located in ```provision``` folder.
+If that exists, it will be run, as root, on the magento docker instance (only) Handy for developers who want to tweak a thing or two.

 ### Debugging startup